No Joke: Trump Really Does Want To Buy Greenland

 "It's just something we've talked about," he said.
 "Denmark essentially owns it.
 We're very good allies with Denmark.
 We've protected Denmark like we protect large portions of the world, so the concept came up."

 "Strategically, it's interesting.
 And, we'd be interested.
-We'll talk to them a little bit," the president said, adding, "It's not number one on the burner, I can tell you that."
+We'll talk to them a little bit," the president said.
+He added, "It's not No. 1 on the burner, I can tell you that."

 But the idea has gotten a chilly reception both in Greenland and in the Danish capital, Copenhagen.

-Denmark's prime minister, Mette Frederiksen, who was on a visit to Greenland Sunday, responded to Trump's remarks, saying emphatically that "Greenland is not for sale."
+Denmark's prime minister, Mette Frederiksen, who was on a visit to Greenland on Sunday, responded to Trump's remarks by saying emphatically that "Greenland is not for sale."

 "Greenland is not Danish.
-Greenland belongs to Greenland," Frederiksen said, according to Sermitsiaq newspaper.
+Greenland belongs to Greenland," Frederiksen said, according to the newspaper Sermitsiaq.

 "I strongly hope that this is not meant seriously," she said.